Sumyak-Jain/ML-Algos-and-Techniques/Regression/CO2 Emission/README.md

-# Simple Linear Regression on CO2 emission of cars
+# Types of regression performed on CO2 emission of cars
++ Polynomial regression
++ Simple Linear Regression